 Can courses be taken before being accepted into the Certificate or Masters program be counted toward the Certificate or MA?
 Yes, all individual courses can be put towards a Certificate or a Masters.
 The Introduction to the History of Medicine is the only course that is required for entry into the Certificate program.
 You are permitted to take up to 4 courses as a non-degree student before applying to the MA or Certificate Program.

 Can online Certificate courses be counted toward a MA degree?
 Yes.
 Course credits from a Certificate can be carried over to the MA if you decide to pursue one.

 What’s the difference between the Certificate and the MA?
-The Certificate offers a basic grounding in our field in 6 courses; the MA adds additional courses and research training, culminating in students writing an MA thesis.
+The Certificate offers a basic grounding in our field in 6 courses; the MA adds additional courses and research training, including an on-site Practicum, culminating in students writing an MA thesis.

 When are the application deadlines?
 Admission to the Certificate and MA programs is rolling; you can apply any time after you complete the Introduction to the History of Medicine course.
 Registration for individual courses usually opens early in the summer for fall courses (Terms 1 and 2), and in the fall for winter/spring courses (Terms 3 and 4)

 Can online courses from other schools at Johns Hopkins (e.g. School of Public Health) count towards the credit total for a Certificate or a Masters?
 It depends on the course.
 Please consult Online Program faculty.

 Can I take online courses if I am registered as a graduate student at the Johns Hopkins School of Medicine?
 Yes, you can take our courses.
 Please contact email@example.com for more details.

 Is there any restrictions on applying to the MA or Certificate program if I am a resident of certain states?
 Residents of all 50 states and the District of Columbia can apply.

 Do you offer courses for CME?
 At present we do not offer courses for CME credit.